Ask A Doctor: Exercise & Endometriosis

 Most patients, and probably some practitioners, don’t see movement as a means of managing symptoms.
 I definitely always prescribe movement—it is a natural way to decrease pain, inflammation, and improve function of the body.
 I believe hydration and exercise aid the body in being able to detoxify and remove the toxins.
 Exercise is not just to help get the weight off (which it does do), but it also helps with improving energy levels, sleeping better, stressing less, and strengthening the immune system.
 It has a positive impact on our whole body and mind.

-I tell everyone that comes to me for help, that it’s not the same prescription for everyone with similar problem.
-There may be some patterns and things that I’ve found work for many women, but you’re still unique and we need to figure out what will work best for you and create program that will meet your needs.
+I tell everyone that comes to me for help, that it’s not the same prescription for everyone with a similar problem.
+There may be some patterns and things that I’ve found work for many women, but you’re still unique and we need to figure out what will work best for you and create a program that will meet your needs.

 How can P.volve help manage endometriosis symptoms?